nasa/cFS/ut_assert/ut-assert-OSS-readme.txt

 the FSRL unit tests.
 For example, cunit supports the generation of XML reports which is not seen as a valuable feature for the FSRL.
 In addition, little effort is required to implement and maintain the unit test framework.
-Therefore by developing our own unit test framework we have complete control over the framework’s features, complexity, and growth path.
+Therefore by developing our own unit test framework we have complete control over the framework's features, complexity, and growth path.
 We also do not rely on an outside party to implement enhancements and/or bug fixes.